ElijahInamarga/ElijahInamarga/README.md

 - I love going on hikes ⛰️
 - I was born in the Philippines 🇵🇭 and I speak native Tagalog
 - I was raised and still live in San Diego with English as my main language
-- My specialty is in C++, C and the Qt development framework 💻
-- I love building applications 📚 using lower-level languages like C++ and C
+- I love building applications 📚 using lower-level languages like C++ and C 🚀
 - I have some experience in web-development using React, Redux, Javascript, CSS and HTML 🌱
 - You can contact me on linkedin: www.linkedin.com/in/elijah-inamarga or through my email: elijahcek@gmail.com 📫